 While witnesses may still offer to speak with you and provide vital information, piecing together a complete account of what took place may present challenges.

-Working with a lawyer soon after losing your loved one, on the other hand, can streamline the collection of that essential information.
+Working with a lawyer soon after losing your loved one, on the other hand, can streamline the collection of that essential information to help build a stronger wrongful death lawsuit.

 Sometimes, the insurance company may try to allow time to run out on the statute of limitations.
-The insurance company may hope that your family will not see adequate evidence that its covered party caused your loved one's death, or it may hope that you do not know about your rights.
+The insurance company may hope that your family will not see adequate evidence that their covered party caused your loved one’s death, or it may hope that you do not know about your right to pursue a wrongful death case.

 In other cases, the insurance company may reach out to you soon after your loved one's death, especially if the insurance company has seen any indication that your family plans to move forward with a wrongful death claim or your loved one started a personal injury claim before their death.
 The insurance company may want to work toward a fast settlement offer.

-You may hear that the insurance company just wants to settle the claim as soon as possible.
+You may hear that the insurance company just wants to settle the claim as soon as possible for your benefit.
 However, the insurance company may also have something else in mind: decreasing the settlement you will eventually receive as much as possible.
-If your family accepts a low initial settlement offer, you may accept much less than you deserve to compensate for your loved one's loss.
+If your family accepts a low initial settlement offer, you may accept much less than you deserve to compensate for your loved one’s loss.

 You cannot go back later and request additional compensation for the loss of a loved one.

-When you work with a lawyer, on the other hand, the lawyer can help you determine how much compensation your family may deserve for the loss of your loved one, including:
+When you work with one of our experienced Chicago wrongful death attorneys, on the other hand, we can help you determine how much compensation your family may deserve for the loss of your loved one, including:

 - The loss of your loved one's income.